-In the context of energy transition and the digital transformation, lithium is attracting considerable interest, with the electric car boom driving demand globally while the main suppliers of the metal today are Latin America, Australia and China.
+In the context of energy transition, lithium is a metal which is attracting considerable interest, particularly for the production of batteries for electric vehicles, for which worldwide demand continues to increase, while the main suppliers of the metal today are Latin America, Australia and China.

 In this context, there is a need to establish a European industry for producing lithium from unconventional sources.
-This is the focus of the EuGeLi project coordinated by French group ERAMET in collaboration with eight other partners from France, Germany and Belgium.
-The project began in January 2019 and will last until December 2021 (three years).
+This is the ambitious goal of the EuGeLi project coordinated by the French group ERAMET in collaboration with eight other partners from France, Germany and Belgium.
+The project began in January 2019 and was completed in December 2021 (over a period of three years).

-The purpose of the EuGeLi project, which stands for European Geothermal Lithium Brines, is to set up a European industry for producing high-quality, battery-grade lithium from the geothermal brines that occur beneath the Franco-German border.
+The EuGeLi project aimed to develop battery-grade lithium production from geothermal brines located on the French-German border.
 The region is an important reservoir for such brines, which are currently being exploited for power and heat generation.
 The brines are mostly enriched in lithium because of subsurface water-rock interactions.
 They are an untapped lithium resource in Europe, which could be usefully exploited.

 ERAMET and IFPEN have developed an innovative process for extracting lithium from geothermal brines.
-This process uses extraction columns filled with an adsorbent which removes only the lithium from the brine.
-The project’s objective is to extract lithium from subsurface water and to inject it back below the ground while also making use of the geothermal potential.
+This process uses extraction columns filled with an adsorbent which selectively removes the lithium from the brine.
+The project’s objective was to extract lithium from subsurface water and to inject the latter back below the ground while also making use of the geothermal potential.

 The EuGeLi project’s outcomes will be:

-- First, to create a European, sustainable and long-term lithium supply and boost the development of end-use applications, such as in lithium batteries (a high-growth market) and the ceramics sector.
+- to create a European, sustainable, long-term lithium supply and boost the development of end-use applications, such as in lithium batteries (a high-growth market) and the ceramics industry,

-- Second, to significantly reduce the environmental footprint of industrial lithium production units thanks to this alternative process.
+- and in addition, to significantly reduce the environmental footprint of industrial lithium production plants thanks to this alternative process.

 BRGM’s role as part of the EuGeLi project is specifically:

-- To produce an inventory of the resource, including a database and geostatistical analyses and maps of geothermal brines in Europe.
-This inventory will help better understand what causes lithium enrichment and will compile data for approximately one hundred brine samples with a lithium concentration above 90 mg/L, incorporating about 100 parameters, including temperature, flow rate and composition: major or trace elements or their isotopes.
+- to make an inventory of the resource, including a database and geostatistical analyses and maps of geothermal brines in Europe.
+This inventory will improve our knowledge of what causes lithium enrichment and will compile data for approximately one hundred brine samples with a lithium concentration above 90 mg/L, incorporating about 100 parameters, including temperature, flow rate and composition: major or trace elements or their isotopes.

-- The geochemical modelling of the process and identification of key control parameters using laboratory and in situ testing.
+- to model the geochemical process and define key control parameters using laboratory and in situ testing.

-- Monitoring of on-site pilot trials by chemical/isotopic analyses.
+- to monitor on-site pilot trials by chemical/isotopic analyses.

 - ERAMET (Coordinator)